uk visa enquiry

 Speak to our experts to find out about our fast, friendly and affordable service

-Discretionary Leave to Remain Applications
+Discretionary Leave to Remain UK - Know Requirements & Eligibility!

 What Is Discretionary Leave to Remain?

-It can only be applied for within the UK and not abroad.
+Discretionary leave to remain are generally applications made within the UK, however, you can also lodge applications from outside the UK but the consideration threshold for such applications is very high.
 The application is intended to cover compassionate and exceptional circumstances and should be used sparingly.
-It is best for you to seek advice before you make an application; our experts have vast experience in getting various people leave to remain under this category.
+It is best for you to seek advice before you make an application; our lawyers experts have vast experience in getting various people leave to remain under this category, you can call us on 020234111261 to discuss your circumstances.

 A person can leave the UK at any time under Discretionary Leave to Remain as there are no travel restrictions.